mauroviniciussilva/read-csv-as-array/README.md

 ## How to use

-You only need to pass your file for it to work.
-But, if the first line of your csv, for some reason, is not the *header* (the line that contains the keys that will be used to create the object), you can the number of lines that you want to remove from the beggining of the file.
+You only need to pass your file and the separator for it to work.
+But, if the first line of your csv, for some reason, is not the *header* (the line that contains the keys that will be used to create the objects), you can pass the number of lines that you want to remove from the beggining of the file.

 ```JS
 import { convertCsvToArray } from "read-csv-as-array";

 const array = await convertCsvToArray(file, separator, linesToRemove);
 ```

 ### Example of input and output: